UIHP-Challenges/UIHP-Challenges-April23/student/README-part1.md

 5. Uncomment the `<script>` tag in `index.html`.
 This script acts as a link between the `html` and the code in the linked JavaScript file.
 When our `script` loads with our HTML in the browser, the JavaScript engine will start running and allow us to run our JS code in the browser directly (and access everything else we get with the JS runtime, including `memory` to store data).

+        **Extension Challenge: Document Object**
-   In our JavaScript runtime, we have access to some very useful APIs, including [document](https://developer.mozilla.org/en-US/docs/Web/API/Document).
+        - In our JavaScript runtime, we have access to some very useful APIs, including [document](https://developer.mozilla.org/en-US/docs/Web/API/Document).
 In `part1.js`, if you `console.log(document)`, you will see an object in the browser dev tools console.
 This `document` object also has a hidden property that acts as a link to the DOM.

 6. In `part1.js`, declare a variable `post` and initialize it to a string that is your name.
 Congrats - we have data!
 Now, how can we use it to update the DOM and what we see in our view?